torvalds/linux/Documentation/arch/arm/nwfpe/netwinder-fpe.rst

 ACS{cond}<S|D|E>{P,M,Z} Fd, <Fm,#value> - arccosine
 ATN{cond}<S|D|E>{P,M,Z} Fd, <Fm,#value> - arctangent

-These are not implemented.
-They are not currently issued by the compiler, and are handled by routines in libc.
-These are not implemented by the FPA11 hardware, but are handled by the floating point support code.
+These are analt implemented.
+They are analt currently issued by the compiler, and are handled by routines in libc.
+These are analt implemented by the FPA11 hardware, but are handled by the floating point support code.
 They should be implemented in future versions.